 In fact, you’ll discover the same thing as countless solo travelers before you–that traveling solo can transform your life, give you perspective and become instantly addictive.
 Here’s why:

 1. You meet more locals when you travel solo

 While traveling with a friend is nice, you go to breakfast, lunch and dinner with that person.
 You sit next to them on public transportation.
 When you travel solo you have the chance to do these activities with new people that you meet along the way.

 Instead of relying on a friend as your travel crutch, spend some time in a place you don’t know anyone.
 You’ll be surprised at how many meaningful new relationships you make.

 Unless you picked an awful place to visit, most strangers are jumping over themselves to help a young lady out.
 Call it the damsel in distress effect, but I’ve been given complimentary gifts, escorted past lines at attractions and even singled out for serenading.

-Not to be old fashioned, but a kind smile and bat of eyelashes will get you far in life.
+Not to be old fashioned, but a kind smile and genuine show of interest will get you far in life.